MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 #### DenyAllOutbound rule cannot be created

 - Applicable: This issue applies to all supported releases.
-- Cause: An explicit **DenyAllOutbound** rule to Internet cannot be created in an NSG during VM creation as this will prevent the communication required for the VM deployment to complete.
+- Cause: An explicit **DenyAllOutbound** rule to the internet cannot be created in an NSG during VM creation as this will prevent the communication required for the VM deployment to complete.
-- Remediation: Allow outbound traffic to Internet during VM creation, and modify the NSG to block the required traffic after VM creation is complete.
+- Remediation: Allow outbound traffic to the internet during VM creation, and modify the NSG to block the required traffic after VM creation is complete.
 - Occurrence: Common

 ### Virtual Network Gateway